 There was always music playing in our house.
-The songs of Simon & Garfunkel, Cat Stevens, Neil Young, echoed through the rooms.
-I have known from a young age that I was musical!!
+The songs of Simon & Garfunkel, Cat Stevens, Neil Young, echoed through the rooms and I knew from a young age that I had music!!
 That’s a hard one to explain, but let me try.
-As a very young child I could sing in tune to a song on the radio, or paly a child’s drum or tambourine in time to the music.
+As a very young child, I could sing in tune to a song on the radio and bang a child’s drum or tambourine in time to the music.

-Now, I’m not saying this makes me some sort of Mozart, but I knew that not everyone one could do these things.
+Now, I’m not saying this makes me some sort of Mozart, but I knew that not everyone could do this.
 At a recent family get together, we all fell around laughing as my cousin, Teresa, tried in vain to play the tambourine in time to the music.
 Hilarious!!

-I was the first one put to bed every night and would ask Francis to play the albums really loud.
-So, as the house vibrated to the sounds of a big family, I would fall asleep to the songs of Lennon and McCartney.
+I was the first to put to bed every night and asked my brother Francis to play the music really loud.
+So, as the house vibrated to the sounds of a big family getting on with its day, I would fall asleep to the songs of Lennon and McCartney.

-Anyway, The Beatles are the BAR that I have measured music ever since.
+Anyway, The Beatles are the BAR that I have used to measured music ever since.

 John Lennon stayed by her bedside and ended up sleeping on the floor of her hospital room.
-They were so impressed with the care Margaret gave them, that as they were leaving the hospital they gave her a signed copy of an album.
-The note on the album said, “To Margaret, thanks for everything, from John and Yoko”
+So impressed were they with the care Margaret gave them, that they gave her a signed copy of a recent album.
+The handwritten note on the cover read, “To Margaret, thanks for everything, from John and Yoko”

-Now, a couple of things to keep in mind here.
-I’m pretty sure she wasn’t a Beatle fan, Frank Sinatra was more her cup of tea, and I can’t see her being that fussed on John Lennon.
+Now, a couple of things to keep in mind here; I’m pretty sure she wasn’t a Beatle fan, Frank Sinatra was more her cup of tea, also I can’t see her being that fussed on John Lennon.
 That being said, I was really excited to think there might be a signed copy of a Beatle album in our family.
 Now here’s the kicker.

 The album was controversial because it had naked photos of John and Yoko on the cover.
 Auntie Margaret wouldn’t have been impressed with that at all.
 So, she gave it away.

 I know this will have been an awful time for the Lennon’s, but I would love to know what happened to that album.
-Sadly, my auntie Margaret died in 1995, so I obviously can’t get any more information there.
+Sadly, my auntie Margaret died in 1995, so I obviously can’t ask for more information.
 I have crawled the Internet to try and find it, which is like looking for a needle in a haystack.
 The value of a John Lennon signature is anywhere from £1,000 to £100,000.
 But it’s really not about the money.
-I’m so pleased that a member of my family was there to help the Lennons in the time of need, so much so that he gave her a signed copy of his album. (does that make me fickle? answers on a postcard)
+I’m so pleased that Margaret was there to help the Lennons in their time of need, so much so that John gave her a signed copy of his album. (does that make me fickle? answers on a postcard)

-PS.
-If you happen to come across a signed copy of a John and Yoko album reading "To Margert from John and Yoko, thanks for everything" please drop me a line.
+Anyway, if you happen to come across a signed copy of a John and Yoko or Beatle album reading "To Margaret from John and Yoko, thanks for everything" please drop me a line.
 I would love to see it.
 Contact details below

-PPS.
+PS.
 Below is my version of "Don't let me down" which John Lennon wrote for Yoko Ono.
-I love this song and was really pleased when I got a chance to record my version, live at the Duncairn Centre in Belfast with the most amazing bunch of musicians.
+I love this song and was really pleased when I got a chance to record my version, live at the Duncairn Centre in Belfast, with the most amazing bunch of musicians.